 Paul Greenhaff is a member of the Division of Physiology, Pharmacology and Neuroscience at the University of Nottingham (UoN), deputy director of the Medical Research Council (MRC)-Versus Arthritis Centre for Musculoskeletal Ageing Research, and an active member of the Centre for Sport, Exercise and Osteoarthritis Research Versus Arthritis.
-Paul is also the metabolism stand lead for the Musculoskeletal Disease theme of the Nottingham NIHR BRC, heads the Research Priority Area in Musculoskeletal Health in Ageing and Wellbeing at the University of Nottingham, and is a board member of the National Centre for Sport and Exercise Medicine-East Midlands.
+Paul is also the metabolism stand lead for the Musculoskeletal Disease theme of the Nottingham NIHR BRC, and a board member of the National Centre for Sport and Exercise Medicine-East Midlands.

 Paul has served as a core member of BBSRC Research Committee A, and on the editorial board of a number of international physiology research journals (current editorial board membership: Acta Physiologica, The Journal of Physiology and the Scandinavian Journal of Medicine and Science in Sports, and of the Scientific Board of the European College of Sports Science).
 Paul's research leadership is exemplified by having supervised >30 PhD students to completion (1991-present; the majority of whom are employed in academic, industry, government, and NHS research organisations), and maintaining continuous research funding for 30 years from government, charities and industry.

 Skeletal muscle mass regulation and muscle fuel metabolism.

 Skeletal muscle metabolism, growth and atrophy in health and disease.

 Acute and chronic nutritional, physiological and pharmacological strategies to alter skeletal muscle metabolism and function.

 Determination of skeletal muscle function in vivo and ex vivo using a variety of approaches.